incognito666/project2/README.md

   ![Image for Badsmell 2 - Mazes] (https://github.com/incognito666/project2/blob/master/graph/badsmell_2_mazes.png)

 3. An issue is not assigned to a single label for a long period of time.

-   ADD GRAPH
+  - Tarantula
+  ![Image for Badsmell 3 - Tarantula] (https://github.com/incognito666/project2/blob/master/PythonTarantula/BS3.png)
+From the Graph you can see that there are 7 instanced where a Issue went over 12 hours without having a label.
+This could be a slight problem for a project with 30 Issues.
+The initial Issues can be excused since adding labels was not specified at first.
+But having a bunch of Issues without labels shows disorganization which can lead to uncertainty and delivery slip of certain features and the product.
+You could fix it by having another developer review your issues once created.

+  - Web scraper
+  ![Image for Badsmell 3 - Web scraper] (https://github.com/incognito666/project2/blob/master/WebScraping/BS3.png)
+From the Graph you can see that there are 3 instanced where a Issue went over 12 hours without having a label.
+This is fairly good for a project with 69 Issues.
+This shows that there was structure and a good flow.
+If this was a problem, you could fix it by having another developer review your issues once created.

+  - Maze
+  ![Image for Badsmell 3 - Maze] (https://github.com/incognito666/project2/blob/master/Maze/BS3.png)
+From the Graph you can see that there are 2 instanced where a Issue went over 12 hours without having a label.
+This is fairly good for a project with 93 Issues.
+This shows that there was structure and a good flow.
+If this was a problem, you could fix it by having another developer review your issues once created.

 4. There are no unassigned issues.

    For the projects Tarantula in python, project scraping and Maze generation all the issues have been assigned.
-Hence this bad smell was not visible in any of these projects
+Hence this bad smell was not visible in any of these projects.
+But if this was an issue you could resolve this by having a person (Manager of some sort) responsible for checking the issues frequently to see if there are issues that may have not been assigned to anyone.

 5. The number of commits by a member is not less that 25% of the commits.